 This answer has quite a bit of variability to it depending on your age, current spending and saving habits, expectations for retirement income, as well as your lifestyle preferences now and in the future.
 However, a good rule of thumb is to invest between 10-15% of your pre-tax income each year.
 A rule of thumb is just that though, a rule of thumb.

 Determining a concrete saving and investment plan specific to you is one of the most beneficial things you can do for yourself and your family.
-If this isn’t something you feel confident developing on your own, using tools like a retirement planning calculator, meeting with a financial advisor, and/or taking a class will be well worth your effort.
+If this isn’t something you feel confident developing on your own, using tools like a retirement planning calculator, net worth calculator, meeting with a financial advisor, and/or taking a class will be well worth your effort.

 4. What’s an IRA?